DKFZ-ODCF/nf-bam2fastq/README.md

     --sortFastqs=true
 ```

-This will automatically download the container from Github Container Registry.
+This will automatically download the container from [Github Container Registry](https://github.com/orgs/DKFZ-ODCF/packages).

 ### Run with Singularity

-To run the workflow with [Singularity](https://singularity.lbl.gov/), convert the previously build Docker container to Singularity:
+To run the workflow with [Singularity](https://singularity.lbl.gov/), convert the Docker container to Singularity:

 ```bash
 # Convert the Docker image to Singularity.